 - Poor oral hygiene: especially not brushing and flossing daily or on a regular basis.
 Brushing your teeth regularly is one of the treatment options to reverse gingivitis in adults.
 Poor oral hygiene can also cause white tongue and bad breath.

 - Smoking & tobacco use: smoking and chewing tobacco dry out the mouth, which makes it harder for saliva to wash away acids produced by bacteria in the mouth.
 Also, it weakens your immune system.
+Learn more how does smoking cause tooth decay & gum disease.

 - Poor diet: Eating a diet high in sugar and refined carbohydrates can cause tooth decay and gum disease.